ibrahimmkhalid/ultralytics/docs/en/datasets/classify/caltech256.md

 ### How can I train a YOLO model on the Caltech-256 dataset using Python or CLI?

-To train a YOLO model on the Caltech-256 dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch), you can use the following code snippets.
+To train a YOLO model on the Caltech-256 dataset for 100 [epochs](https://www.sfdt_ibrahim.com/glossary/epoch), you can use the following code snippets.
 Refer to the model [Training](../../modes/train.md) page for additional options.

 !!! example "Train Example"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a model
         model = YOLO("yolo11n-cls.pt")  # load a pretrained model